SECTION 1. The General Laws are hereby amended by inserting after chapter 175K the following chapter:–

 (3) the rehabilitation of sick and disabled persons, including physical, psychological, and other specialized therapies;

-(a) Prior to obtaining any federal program's waivers to receive federal funds through the Health Care Trust, the Trust will seek to ensure that participants eligible for federal program coverage receive access to care and coverage equal to that of all other Massachusetts participants.
-It shall do so by (1) paying for all services enumerated under Section 16 not covered by the relevant federal plans; (2) paying for all such services during any federally mandated gaps in participants’ coverage; and (3) paying for any deductibles, co-payments, co-insurance, or other cost sharing incurred by such participants.
+Section 17.
+Prior to obtaining waivers to receive federal matching funds through the Health Care Trust, the Trust will seek to ensure that participants eligible for federal program coverage receive access to care and coverage equal to that of all other Massachusetts participants.
+It shall do so by (a) paying for all services enumerated under section 16 not covered by the relevant federal plans; (b) paying for all such services during any federally mandated gaps in participants’ coverage; and (c) paying for any deductibles, co-payments, co-insurance, or other cost sharing incurred by such participants.

 (1) to pay eligible health care providers and health care facilities for covered services rendered to eligible individuals;